What Are the Four Steps to Natural Selection?

 - Population change results in adaptation over time.

 To wrap this up, natural selection is a cornerstone of evolutionary theory, demonstrating the power of environmental pressures to shape the characteristics of living organisms over generations.
-By understanding this process, we gain valuable insights into the nuanced relationships between life and its surroundings, and how the world around us is constantly evolving.
+By understanding this process, we gain valuable insights into the involved relationships between life and its surroundings, and how the world around us is constantly evolving.
 It’s a testament to the dynamic nature of life and the ongoing process of adaptation that defines the history and future of our planet.

 The Role of Genetic Drift and Gene Flow